Month: February 2025

 There’s so much to learn from Julie’s incredible journey – listen now!

-LPHS02E10: Julia Dapkus advocates for AAC, inclusion, and communication for all
+LPH25: Julia Dapkus advocates for AAC, inclusion, and communication for all

-LPHS02E10: Julia Dapkus advocates for AAC, inclusion, and communication for all
+LPH25: Julia Dapkus advocates for AAC, inclusion, and communication for all

-On this episode, I talk with Julia Dapkus, a dedicated mother and advocate, about her family’s journey with her daughter, Isabelle, who has autism.
-Julia shares the challenges of navigating early developmental delays, the impact of early intervention, and the power of communication.
-She also discusses her inspiration for founding Communication is Key AAC, a Michigan-based nonprofit that ensures individuals with complex communication needs have access to the tools and support they deserve.
-Through scholarships, training, and essential resources – including communication devices, software, literacy materials, and playground communication boards – the organization is breaking barriers and empowering families and schools.
+Julia also talks about her inspiration for founding Communication is Key AAC, a Michigan nonprofit that helps people with complex communication needs access the right tools.
+Through scholarships, training, and important resources like communication devices, software, literacy materials, and playground communication boards, the organization is breaking barriers and empowering families and schools.
+Tune in to hear a powerful story about advocacy, communication, and hope.